jbrosher/dscChangeAzureTempDriveLetter/README.md

 ## How to Deploy Using PowerShell

-> Note: Requires AZ Powershell Modules to be installed
+> Note: Requires AZ Powershell Modules to be installed and assumes the 'dscChangeAzureTempDriveLetter.ps1.zip' file exists in the 'windows-powershell-dsc' container

 1) If you have an existing DSC extension you will have to remove it before deploying this.
 2) Upload Zip file to a storage account